EVENT UPDATE (August 17, 2021): Vaccination or negative COVID test required for attendance

 SAFETY AROUND THE EVENT

 Partners in Health and Safety.
-In order to ensure a safe experience from the time you arrive in Las Vegas, our partners are implementing a number of health and safety protocols:
+In order to ensure a safe experience from the time you arrive in New Orleans, our partners are implementing a number of health and safety protocols: